0livare/react-photo-gallery/README.md

 # photoswipe-react

+A strongly typed, customizable, React photo viewer with mobile gestures built in that looks great right out of the box.
-A (strongly typed) React wrapper for the [PhotoSwipe](https://github.com/dimsemenov/PhotoSwipe) library.
+Based on the [PhotoSwipe](https://github.com/dimsemenov/PhotoSwipe) library.

 ## Installation